PurveshBaghele/ApacheSpark_intro/lab2/GdeltAnalysis.md

 ### Minimum Requirement
 As mentioned in assignment manual the minimum requirement for assignment is to run the whole dataset on 20 instances of c4.8xlarge machines.
-In this section we present the performance of our implementation on 20 instances of c4.8xlarge machines (excluding 1 master node).
+In this section we present the performance of our implementation on 20 instances of c4.8xlarge machines.

 ![Too much talk](https://github.com/pradyot-09/Big_Data_images/blob/master/images/trump_meme.gif)